Cardi B Tries To Fight Nicki Minaj At New York Fashion Week Event, Leaves Party With Knot On Her Head

 — Hollywood Reporter (@THR) September 8, 2018

 There’s speculation on Twitter that Cardi was upset because Nicki liked a tweet which criticized Cardi for celebrating rapper Kodak Black’s release from prison.
-Kodak Black was indicted on unrelated charges of criminal sexual conduct in 2017.
-Spin Magazinereports.
+Kodak Black was indicted on unrelated charges of criminal sexual conduct in 2017, Spin Magazine reports.
 The tweet implied that Cardi was a bad mother for being happy that he was out of jail.

 “The message she is sending as a mother to a baby girl by supporting a rapist is unsettling and uncomfortable to me,” the tweet read.